MwenechoJH/MwenechoJH/README.md

 - 👋 Yoh!
 I’m Mwenecho J Harawa
 - 👀 I’m interested in Machine Learning, Web Development and Cyber Security
 - 🌱 I’m currently learning Python and AI
-- 💞️ I’m looking to collaborate on Web and AI projects
+-  I’m looking to collaborate on Web and AI projects
-- ⚡ Fun fact: I'm addicted to learning new cncepts
+- ⚡ Fun fact: I'm addicted to learning new concepts